 The way to determine if any cooking appliance is up to the standards is by deciding whether it can cook and bake simultaneously.
 To our benefit, using an electric skillet is the best way to bake in a conventional method without using the oven.

 When we put the electric skillet to the test, it beat our expectations.
 Since the skillet has a lid, you can bake almost anything, including pizza, cake, and other items which require baking.

-Thus, when you place your delicious Margherita Pizza from Pizza Bien over an electric skillet, it will cook to perfection without any worry of burning or under-cooking.
+Thus, when you place your delicious Margherita pizza from Italy over an electric skillet, it will cook to perfection without any worry of burning or under-cooking.

 With an electric skillet, your pizza is baking, but it's also frying.
 Hence, you'll be able to get the crispy bottom with a char-like texture that will replicate a pizzeria-quality pizza.